MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Evaluation

 \subsection{End-to-end Results}

 We first compare the end-to-end serving performance of \sys with SGLang and vLLM, two state-of-the-art LLM serving systems.
-Both SGLang and vLLM use the kernel-per-operator approach and rely on a diverse set of specialized kernel libraries, including FlashInfer~\cite{ye2025flashinfer} and FlashAttention~\cite{triton-flashattention} for optimized attention, cuBLAS and cuTLASS~\cite{cutlass} for matrix multiplication, and CUDA or Triton~\cite{tillet2019triton} for remaining operators.
-All systems load model architectures from HuggingFace Transformers~\cite{huggingfacemodels}, use the bfloat16 precision format, and enable paged attention~\cite{kwon2023vllm} and continuous batching~\cite{yu2022orca}.
-The key architectural distinction is that \sys integrates both page allocation and request scheduling directly inside the mega-kernel.
+Both SGLang and vLLM use the kernel-per-operator approach and rely on specialized kernel libraries, including FlashInfer~\cite{ye2025flashinfer} and FlashAttention~\cite{triton-flashattention} for attention, cuBLAS and cuTLASS~\cite{cutlass} for matrix multiplication, and CUDA or Triton~\cite{tillet2019triton} for other operators.
+All systems load model architectures from HuggingFace Transformers~\cite{huggingfacemodels}, use bfloat16 precision, and enable paged attention~\cite{kwon2023vllm} and continuous batching~\cite{yu2022orca}.
+The key architectural difference is that \sys integrates page allocation and request scheduling directly into the mega-kernel.
 In contrast, SGLang and vLLM perform these operations on the CPU, incurring additional host–device synchronization and dispatch overheads.

-For each model, we evaluate all three systems on B200, H100, and A100 GPUs across maximum batch sizes ranging from 1 to 16, and we report the resulting serving throughput.
-We omit Qwen3-30B-A3B on A100, as the model exceeds the memory capacity of a single A100 GPU.
+For each model, we evaluate all three systems on B200, H100, and A100 GPUs with maximum batch sizes from 1 to 16, and report serving throughput.

 \Cref{fig:end_to_end} shows the end-to-end throughput results.
 For single-batch inference, \sys improves serving performance by 1.0–1.7$\times$ across models and hardware.
 The improvements are most significant for smaller models and newer GPU generations.
-This trend arises from three factors: (1) kernel-per-operator approaches involve higher kernel-launch overheads, even when using CUDA Graphs; (2) these systems suffer from pipeline bubbles because the kernel abstraction prevents cross-task pipelining (\Cref{fig:pipelining}); and (3) SGLang and vLLM perform page allocation and request scheduling on the CPU, adding CPU–GPU synchronization delays.
-These overheads become increasingly significant relative to computation as model sizes shrink and hardware improves. \Cref{subsec:abalation} conducts an ablation study to evaluate the impact of these optimizations.
+This trend is expected because three overheads become more significant as the amount of computation per token decreases and GPU hardware becomes faster: (1) kernel-per-operator approaches incur kernel-switch overheads, even when using CUDA Graphs; (2) kernel boundaries introduce pipeline bubbles and prevent cross-task pipelining (\Cref{fig:pipelining}); and (3) SGLang and vLLM perform page allocation and request scheduling on the CPU, adding CPU–GPU synchronization delays. \Cref{subsec:abalation} quantifies the impact of these optimizations.